Working with Imported CAD

 To update a previously imported part:

-2. In the document into which the exported part was previously imported, you can proceed in a either of two ways:
+- In the document into which the exported part was previously imported, do one of the following:

 Select the export file and click Open.
 The Import feature updates to the updated part.

-2. The other option for updating an import feature is to click the folder titled CAD import and select the tab of the imported file.
+- Click the CAD imports folder and select the tab of the imported file.
 Click Update (shown below), select the export file and click Open.
 The new file name is displayed and the part is updated in the Part Studio.

 If a document has not been upgraded after Onshape release 1.93, then this Update button will not upgrade the imported feature but will instead make a new Part Studio containing the new/upgraded part.
 If the document has been upgraded since Onshape release 1.93, when the Update button is clicked, the imported blob is updated with the new file and the updated geometry propagates to the imported feature.